nlaquerre/NginX-Postgres-N.js-STACK/README.md

 - ## GENERAL SUMMARY OF THIS GIT

-These are normal words.
-Now I will address `syntax`.

 My first fully successful REST API development using NginX-controlled static AND Rest API hosting applying SSL encryption; also accompanied by a running but undeveloped PostgreSQL-13 DBMS.

 I have a few API's drafted for accessing the database, and plenty of Database/Schema/SQL experience, so my next steps will be developing my skills in html/css/js to create well structured and unique front end web design, while furthering my familiarity when applying JavaScript within this REST API.